kirokuan/jekyll/_posts/2016-08-09-integrated-AWS-S3-to-Heroku-upload-files.md

 2. js loading problem: the article uses [fileupload plugin](http://blueimp.github.io/jQuery-File-Upload/), which includes at least 2 files.
 Loading order may be the problem, since fileupload.js depends on widget.js.

 The article just adds a "z." front of fileupload.js,it's kind of tricky.
 But I still encountered the another error showing "fileupload is not a method".
-Finally I found it's due to conflict again jQeury.UI, since I loaded it after widget.
+Finally I found it's due to conflict against jQeury.UI, since I loaded it after widget.

 But actually jquery.ui can coexist with jquery.widget with correct order.